Dr Eric Miller's homepage

 for People in the Business World

-mention of Dr Eric’s work in this field.
+These 2 articles mention Dr Eric’s work in this field:

 Participants develop their creativity and become more effective